 Cruise-In Through the Years Progressive Breakfast

-It's been too long since we've had an on-campus event, and we're so excited to see you again!
-Heritage Health in Normal, Evergreen Place Assisted Living, and Adelaide Independent Living are teaming up to offer "Cruise-In Through the Years," a complimentary (and socially distant) progressive breakfast.
-All you have to do is pull up to each location ...
+It’s been too long since we’ve had an on-campus event, and we’re so excited to see you again!
+Evergreen Place Assisted Living is hosting “Cruise-In Through the Years,” a complimentary (and socially distant) progressive breakfast.
+All you have to do is pull up to the location and be served!
+Attendees are invited to drive into […]

 The Benefits of Gardening for Seniors